jhpyle/docassemble/_docs/functions.md

 core.
 The [`ocr_file_in_background()`] function, by constrast, assigns each page image to a separate background task, and these tasks are then distributed across all the CPU cores in your system.
-If your **docassemble** installation has two application servers, each with four CPU cores, the system will process the OCR job eight pages at a time rather than one page at a time.
+If your Docassemble Framework installation has two application servers, each with four CPU cores, the system will process the OCR job eight pages at a time rather than one page at a time.
 For a large document, [`ocr_file_in_background()`] will get the whole job done much faster.

-### Running OCR with languages other than English
+### Running OCR with Languages Other than English

 [Tesseract] supports the following languages.